Tin ceiling: Modern adaptation

 Several companies now offer hand-painted finishes for metalwork, as well as a more permanent look that can be achieved with powder-coated finishes.
 For the low end of the market, imitation panels are pressed from plastic or aluminum.
 Tin is now fashionably used for art work, back splashes, cabinet faces, wainscoting and much more.
 For over 100 years the tin panel was made with nail rails around the outside of the panel, designed to overlap each other.
 Panels were nailed into wood furring strips which were prevalent prior to the invention of plywood.
 Today, nail up panels can be easily brad nailed or hand nailed, into plywood without the need for the original 1 × 2 in furring strips.
 There is also a patented interlocking tin panel that will screw directly into existing drywall/popcorn/plaster ceilings, without the need for extensive plywood installation.
 Tin panels today are made in 24 × 24 in and 24 × 48 in sizes for easier handling and one-person installation.
 Today, most tin ceiling manufacturers actually use recycled blackplate steel in a thickness of only 0.010 in.
 There are some manufacturers who also use actual tin plated steel, which is simply the blackplate steel with a thin coating of bright tin plate adhered to the base metal.
 Other manufacturers utilize aluminum, as it is rustproof and will last a lifetime.
 This finish is also an option with dropped ceilings.

+Contemporary producers of tin ceilings often reproduce historic patterns using original press molds or tailor designs based on samples collected from turn‑of‑the‑century buildings.
+Modern finishes, including powder‑coating and a wide range of colors, have expanded the material’s aesthetic possibilities beyond its original white plaster‑mimicry.